grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 The following headings describe what each element does and provides guidelines for its content.

-### title
+### aliases

-**Required.**

-Becomes the document title element.
-Often browsers display this in the tab for the page.
+Provides an HTML redirect from the pages in the list to the current page.

-It doesn't need to precisely match the `menuTitle`.
-Optimize the title for search engines.
-Use double quotes (`"`) to surround the title.
-Do not use smart quotes.

-If the `doc-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.
+For more information, refer to [Hugo aliases](#hugo-aliases).

 ### description